Link11 WAAP

 For each request, Link11 WAAP will evaluate all active Global Filters.
 The request will receive tags from all Filters which match it.

-Each has a different source for its Rule list (i.e., its criteria for determining if a Filter should be applied to the request being analyzed).
+They vary in their visibility, alterability, and sources for Rule lists (i.e., the criteria for determining if a Filter should be applied to the request being analyzed).

 These are created and managed by admins.
-These are fully editable within the interface.
+They are fully editable within the interface.

 Administration